bwgartner/aludo/README.md

 # aludo
-Capture notable clues of incremental system changes to help trigger data collection, as a hint to lead to a later support assesment
+Capture notable clues of incremental system changes to help trigger data collection, as a hint to lead to a later support assessment

  - Translation from Esperanto to English -> hint